 A unique volunteering experience

-Our community volunteer programmes enable volunteers to learn from different cultures and communities; developing an appreciation for their problems and the causes.
-The long term goal is for communities to take full and final ownership of the project and empower them to be self-sustaining.
+Our community conservation programmes enable volunteers to learn from different cultures and communities, where they develop an appreciation for their challenges.
+The long term goal is for communities to take full and final ownership of projects and empower them to be self-sustaining.
 Depending on your skills, passion and experience, volunteers can join early literacy programmes, support conservation education, support healthcare projects and work on agriculture programmes.

 Our vision for communities